dokutan/mouse_m908/README.md

 All settings from the official software are implemented, except repeating macros, which seems to be broken in the official software and is therefore currently disabled in this program.
 As a result there will be no changes to this program, unless I overlooked some features or find a bug.

+The mouse has a VID of 0x04d9 and PID of 0xfc4d, if you have a compatible device sold under a different name, or with a different VID or PID, please let me know so the readme can be updated.

 ## Installing

 ### Linux